-Kay has spoken to FPM before about her practice’s approach to social prescribing: “Focusing on social prescribing and developing an approach that promotes wellbeing means we are able to address the 30% of patients who don’t need a GP, but still come to see their Doctor, who they value as someone they trust.
+Focusing on Social Prescribing and developing an approach that promotes well being means that practices are able to address the 30% of patients who don’t need to see a GP but still come to see their Doctor, who they value as someone they trust.

-“By working with (patients) to understand their non-medical needs, like the things that appear on our Social Prescription, we are able to offer a whole programme of events and activities that support patients in a different way.”
+By working with patients to understand their non medical needs, practices are able to offer a whole programme of events and activities that support patients in different ways.

 5 Quick Ideas for Social Prescribing

 Take a look at these 5 quick Ideas for Social Prescribing Ideas that can be carried out with current restricitons:

 We all seem to spending longer at home at the moment.
 Now could be a perfect time to try new recipes, eat more fresh fruit and vegetables and take time to cook some delicious meals.

 Loneliness is an increasing concern at the moment, but even those who are vulnerable can safely engage with others now.
 Invite friends or family over to your garden, or meet with people in a local park.
 Patients might be able to go to a church or leisure centre group, as these are now back open with social distancing protocols.